Skip To Content Skip To Menu Skip To Footer

 QUESTIONS?

-Dickinson College is deeply committed to the greatest health, welfare, and ultimate success of all of our community members.
+Dickinson College is deeply committed to the health, welfare, and ultimate success of our community members.
 For more information about the Academic Integrity Tutorial and other information for first-year students, please see our Information for First-Year Students online guide.
 Questions about academic integrity may be directed to ask@dickinson.libanswers.com.

-Incoming and transfer students are required to complete the START Learning Program for Higher Education prior to the start of their first semester.
-The START Program is a series of well-researched educational programs for adults committed to thinking about their life choices and values.
+New students must complete the START Learning Program for Higher Education before the start of their first semester.
+The START Program is a series of well-researched educational programs for adults committed to considering their life choices and values.

 The START Program is an online program that includes modules aimed at reducing campus sexual assault, dating/domestic violence, and stalking; empowering bystanders of potentially violent situations to intervene before the violence occurs.

-The START Program is available through the New Student Forms page.
+The START Program is built as one of your steps in the Journey to Dickinson.
 The modules may also be accessed at the following links:

 Questions related to the START Program should be directed to devwell@dickinson.edu